ADATS Woodstoves Project

 - Emission Reductions generated in the 1st and 2nd years will be verified by an UNFCCC accredited Carbon Auditor in the 3rd year and 4,373 tonnes will be issued into the GS registry.

-- These Verified Emission Reductions (VERs) will be sold in the Carbon Market to generate a revenue of Rs 24.48 lakh.
+- These Verified Emission Reductions (VERs) will be offered to those who want to compensate for their own GHG emissions to generate a revenue of ₹ 24.48 lakh.

 - This Carbon Revenue will be used to assist another 818 women install 1,227 more stoves.